My Pecan Pie Fiasco: Understanding the Recipe is Vital

 - Pour mixture into pie crust.

-- Bake at 350 degrees for 50-55 minutes, or until knife inserted in the center comes out clean (see note in introduction!).
+- Bake at 350 degrees for 50-55 minutes, or until knife inserted in the center comes out clean (until the coating on the knife is clear).

 Pecan Pie Shopping List